OBULI20/nss_capstone/README.md

 Data Question
 How do higher prices impact consumers affordability to buy house?

-Methodologies

 Gathering the Data
-Using Python, I scrapped data for house prices from www.businessinsider.com and created and converted it into a data frame.
+Using Python, I scrapped data for house prices from websites and converted it into a data frame.
 For the map, I downloaded a Json file which had the polygon geometry for states, and I created a centroid to facilitate popups at the centroid.
 Collected historical data on housing prices, income levels, mortgage rates, and other relevant economic indicators by importing from government sources, real estate platforms, and financial institutions.

-Cleaning the Data

 Analyzing the Data
+I did EDA around median income in each state and compared with influencing factors affecting savings for down payment and mortgage payments.

 Visualizing the Data